Tong-H/i18n-plan/README.md

 ### ChatGPT

 - [Api key](https://platform.openai.com/account/api-keys) and [Organization key](https://platform.openai.com/account/org-settings) are required.
-- If you are in a country where you need to use a VPN to access ChatGBT, then `proxy` setting is required.
+- If you are in a district where you need to use a VPN to access ChatGBT, then `proxy` setting is required.

 ``` js
 interface TranslationResolveChatgbt {